-≫ Science When List of Topics Assessment What can a parent do to support?
+Science When List of Topics Assessment What can a parent do to support?
 Different groups will do these topics in a different order, but they will all be covered by the end of the year.
 Physics 1 - Gravity and Speed: Forces, equilibrium, gravitational fields, mass and weight.
 Speed, graphs and motion.
 Physics 2 - Voltage, Resistance and Current: Electric circuits, energy and resistance.
 Series and parallel circuits.
 Static charge and electrostatic fields.
 A short test after each topic.
 Some formative assessments, in class and as homework.
 One exam in the Summer term.
 Encourage your child to read any newspaper/magazine articles on science.
 Encourage them to watch any programmes on television about science.
 Physics 3 - Energy Transfer and Energy Costs: Energy stores and transfers.
 Rates of energy transfer, efficiency and the cost of energy in the home.
 Gravitational potential, kinetic and elastic potential energy.
 Ways of generating electricity.
-Practice physics formulae with them and make sure they understand how to use them.
+Practice Physics formulae with them and make sure they understand how to use them.
 Chemistry 1 - Particle Model and Mixtures, Elements and Compounds: Solids, liquids and gases.
 Changes of state.
 Diffusion, distillation and chromatography.
 Combining elements.
 Comparing elements and compounds.
 Chemistry 2 - Acids and Alkalis and Metals and Non-Metals: Acids, and alkalis.
-Using indicators ATOMS Practice writing out chemical equations.
-Purchase a revision guide (one will be available to purchase through school in the Autumn term (Collins KS3 and the pH scale.
+Using indicators and the pH scale.
 Neutralisation.
 Properties and uses of metals and non-metals.
 Reaction of metals with acids.
 Displacement and oxidation reactions.
 Chemistry 3 - Earth Structure and Universe: The structure of the Earth.
 Igneous, sedimentary and metamorphic rocks.
 The rock cycle.
-Stars, galaxies and the Solar System.
+Stars, galaxies and the Solar System ATOMS Practice writing out chemical equations.
+Purchase a revision guide (Collins KS3 science All-in-One Revision and Practice (ISBN number 978-0-00-756283-1)) and encourage your child to use it to reinforce subject knowledge as topics are taught and for revision, practising the questions galaxies and the Solar System.
 The motion of the Earth.
-Eclipses. science All-in- One Revision and Practice (ISBN number 978-0-00- 756283-1)) and encourage your child to use it to reinforce subject knowledge as topics are taught and for revision, practising the questions
+Eclipses.